Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### Iterate through `accounts`

 Next, let’s continue building our `add_movie_review` function.
-We’ll start by parsing through the accounts we will need to process our instruction.
 Recall that the `AccountInfo` for all accounts are passing into the `add_movie_review` function through a single `accounts` argument.
-We will need to iterate through `accounts` and assign the `AccountInfo` for each account to its own variable.
+To process our instruction, we will need to iterate through `accounts` and assign the `AccountInfo` for each account to its own variable.

 ```rust
 // Get Account iterator